Corruption: Arms trafficking

-The Mitterrand–Pasqua affair, also known informally as Angolagate, was an international political scandal over the secret and illegal sale and shipment of arms from the nations of Central Europe to the government of Angola by the Government of France in the 1990s.
-It led to arrests and judiciary actions in the 2000s, involved an illegal arms sale to Angola despite a UN embargo, with business interests in France and elsewhere improperly obtaining a share of Angolan oil revenues.
+"Arms for cash" can be done by either a state-sanctioned arms dealer, firm, or state itself to another party.
+It regards them as simply good business partners and not as political kindred or allies, thus making them no better than regular gun runners.
+Arms smugglers, who are already into arms trafficking, may work for them on the ground or with shipment.
+The money is often laundered and records are often destroyed.
+It often breaks UN, national or international law.The Mitterrand–Pasqua affair, also known informally as Angolagate, was an international political scandal over the secret and illegal sale and shipment of arms from the nations of Central Europe to the government of Angola by the Government of France in the 1990s.
+It led to arrests and judiciary actions in the 2000s, involving an illegal arms sale to Angola despite a UN embargo, with business interests in France and elsewhere improperly obtaining a share of Angolan oil revenues.
 The scandal has subsequently been tied to several prominent figures in French politics.